cumulodev/hoster-tools/README.md

     sync-domains -delete false -key abc -secret abc -file import.csv

+To keep existing domains in their defined bundles, but add new ones with another bundle entry

+    sync-domains -update false -key abc -secret abc -file import.csv

 An example for the import.csv file is in the sync-domains directory.

 ## infected-domain-trigger